MSc Sociological Research

 One of the best things about the MSc Sociological Research course is the opportunity to carry out smaller research projects within the QRM (Research Methods) units.
 This means that I will graduate having already had experience of carrying out qualitative and quantitative research.

-Some of the other modules also offer a base to inform methodology, as well as recent sociological debates.
+Some of the other course units also offer a base to inform methodology, as well as recent sociological debates.

-Are there any modules that you’ve particularly enjoyed?
+Are there any course units that you’ve particularly enjoyed?
 What made them stand out?

-I particularly enjoyed the module entitled New Developments in Gender and Sexuality.
+I particularly enjoyed the unit entitled New Developments in Gender and Sexuality.
 This gave me the opportunity to discover historical feminist debates, as well as recent developments.

 The seminar environment allowed for conversation, which richly added to my understanding as there was a mixture of gender studies, anthropology and sociology students.

-Also, the Methodological Issues in Social Research module added to my philosophy of science knowledge, as this was something I had not previously received teaching on in my undergraduate degree.
+Also, the Methodological Issues in Social Research munit added to my philosophy of science knowledge, as this was something I had not previously received teaching on in my undergraduate degree.

 By concentrating on a different author each week, I was able to begin to understand the different viewpoints and how this can inform a research project.
 This also helped me to understand the research process, and how the methodology informs methods.